tmtowtdi/WaXWorks/README.md

 ## Things that need fixifying

-Code and documentation that needs to be fixed is marked with the string "CHECK".  ack for that and fix the issues.
+Code and documentation that need to be fixed are marked with the string "CHECK".  ack for that and fix the issues.

 ## Status